Fringe, Racially Divisive Group Throws Its Support behind Romney

-HRC is calling on Mitt Romney to reject NOM’s endorsement of his presidential bid.
+Washington - The Human Rights Campaign is calling on presumptive Republican presidential nominee Mitt Romney to immediately reject the endorsement of the National Organization for Marriage, one of the nation's leading anti-gay groups that uses racial exploitation for its own political gain.
 As Romney exits the primaries and begins making his Etch a Sketch appeal to mainstream voters, the backing of a fringe group like NOM will most certainly present a problem.
 NOM’s strategy of racially dividing and pitting communities against one another is not representative of the values of mainstream Americans.

 NOM’s embrace of Romney this morning represents a change of heart for the organization.
 NOM founder Maggie Gallagher had endorsed and been a vocal supporter of Rick Santorum.
 In a column published March 15, 2012, Gallagher wrote: “For a candidate whose strong suit is 'electability,' Romney's beginning to emerge as a very weak candidate to win in November, especially if the economy continues to nudge toward recovery.”
 On the day of the April 3 primaries, Gallagher also wrote: “Santorum’s sense of genuineness, and his fierce commitment to principles (including life and marriage) is what is keeping him competitive, preventing Romney from closing the deal, and causing the growing frustration of Team Romney.”